clojure-grimoire/grimoire/resources/1.6.0/clojure.core/list*/docstring.md

-Creates a new list containing the items prepended to the rest, thelast of which will be treated as a sequence.
+Creates a new list containing the items prepended to the rest, the last of which will be treated as a sequence.